 This is a photo of the Little Chapel at Les Vauxbelets in Guernsey, taken in the late 1960s or early 70s...

 UPDATE 15 March: I came across some more slides in my father’s things, amongst which was this clearer image of the chapel which really shows how colourful it is.Read More

-In the late 90’s, I was meandering back home from Bamburgh in Northumberland and came across the amazing site of a giant megalith in the churchyard of a Norman church.
-I had no idea why there was an enormous - obviously ancient - standing stone in such close vicinity to a beautiful old church.
+I was once driving back home from Bamburgh in Northumberland and came across the amazing site of a giant megalith in the churchyard of a Norman church.
+I had no idea why there was an enormous - obviously ancient - standing stone in such close proximity to a beautiful old church.
 I had to stop and have a closer look.Read More

 In 1984, while still at Hornsey School of Art, I sold my old Ford Escort mk1 and used the proceeds to go to the USA and visit my old school friends who had emigrated a few years earlier to New Orleans.
 A group of us went on a road trip to Florida, with our destination being the Kennedy Space Center.Read More